rothvann/node-rtmp/README.md

 - [x] Encoding and sending message on chunk stream
 - [x] Handling User Control Messages (id 4)
 - [x] Multiplex data to flv file
+- [ ] Config for server (So no new code needs to be written for simple usage)
 - [ ] Sample site (Twitch clone)
 - [ ] HLS
 - [ ] Add common responses / messages to RTMPMessages